-There were no transfers in and out of Level 1 and Level 2 fair value measurements during the fiscal years ended June 30, 2012 and 2011.
-The Company did not have any assets or liabilities measured at fair value on a recurring basis within Level 3 fair value measurements as of June 30, 2012 or 2011.
+There were no transfers in and out of Level 1 and Level 2 fair value measurements during the fiscal year ended June 30, 2013 or 2012.
+The Company did not have any assets or liabilities measured at fair value on a recurring basis within Level 3 fair value measurements as of June 30, 2013 or 2012.